Wurlitzer: History

 The Baldwin Piano Company purchased Wurlitzer's piano-making assets and brand in 1988.
 Subsequently, the Gibson Guitar Corporation acquired Baldwin and operated it as a wholly owned subsidiary.
 Meanwhile, Gibson acquired Deutsche Wurlitzer Jukebox and Electronics Vending brand in 2006, briefly bringing the primary Wurlitzer product lines back under one owner.
 However, Baldwin stopped using the Wurlitzer name on pianos by the end of 2009.
-Gibson now uses the Wurlitzer brand name exclusively for jukeboxes and vending machines.
-Wurlitzer continues to manufacture jukeboxes and vending machines at its factory in Hullhorst, Germany.
-Wurlitzer headquarters are located in Hullhorst, and it has distribution and sales offices in Gurnee, Illinois and Oxfordshire, England.
+Gibson now uses the Wurlitzer brand name exclusively for vending machines.

+In 2021, the original Wurlitzer family re-secured the rights to the Wurlitzer brand for several music and consumer electronics categories and regions.
+The brand was reintroduced in 2024 when Sound Leisure, a British manufacturer of classic styled jukeboxes, partnered with the Wurlitzer family to launch a new jukebox in tribute to the 1940's Wurlitzer 1015.

 Products

 Acoustic pianos

 Beginning in about 1880, Wurlitzer built a full line of upright and grand pianos.
 In 1914, Wurlitzer became the sole distributor of Melville Clark Pianos and in 1919 acquired the Melville Clark company.
 Wurlitzer continued to manufacture pianos at the Clark factory in DeKalb, Illinois under the Melville Clark name.
 Other brands which have been manufactured by Wurlitzer are Apollo, De Kalb, Julius Bauer, Farney, Kingston, Kurtzman, Merrium, Schaff Bros. and Underwood.

 Wurlitzer excelled in piano design.
 It developed the "Pentagonal Soundboard", "Tone crafted hammers", and other unique innovations to help its pianos produce a richer, fuller tone.
 In 1935, it was one of the first manufacturers to offer the spinet piano to the mass market.
 This 39-inch high piano was an instant sensation.
 The spinet came at an opportune time, when many Americans could not afford a full upright or grand.